-A Voter Registration form is distributed to enrolled students via electronic mail by September 1 each year per student request.
-Please contact the administrative assistant or coordinator with this request.
+A Voter Registration form is distributed to enrolled students via electronic mail by September 1 each year.
+Voter Registration forms are also available from the Program Coordinator if requested.

 Withdrawal

 All students who withdraw or fail to meet Satisfactory Academic Progress must complete an exit interview and develop a remediation plan for future readmission consideration with the coordinator.
 The withdrawal form and readmission form can be utilized for this.
 These forms are in the back of this handbook.
 The refund policy will direct return of tuition and/or fees.
 The application is considered active for a period of two consecutive school years.
 This includes the year the student was initially enrolled.
 Following that time lapse, the student will need to complete the entire application process.